-Join Will Kemp for an in-depth discussion in this video A winter snow scene: Painting the darks, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A winter snow scene: Painting the darks, part of Painting Foundations: Creating Palettes for the Landscape.

 - So for our winter painting,…I wanted to incorporate all of the principles…and techniques we've looked at so far.…Warm and cool colors, a neutral gray base,…a soft diffused sky, and a magical quality.…The fine dark lines and the shapes of winter…all sitting within a smoky and smooth background.…The base pigments I'll be using are…neutral four, six and eight,…titanium white, burnt umber,…ultramarine blue,…and I'll also be using some…acrylic glazing liquid glass later on in the painting.…